 While being overfat may sound like a cruel joke, or a meme circulating on social media, it’s actually a clinical definition for a specific type of excess body weight.

 Obesity and body mass index are common terms used to classify body weight that most people are already familiar with.
-Being overfat may soon be added to the list of terms your doctor may commonly use and it has to do with a specific area of body fat accumulation.
+Soon, overfat will be one of the common terms your doctor uses, because it describes a specific area of body fat accumulation.

 So what is overfat, and should you be worried?
 Overfat is defined in a recent study to help classify people who are at risk of health complications due to fat accumulation around their waist but are not technically defined as obese.

 If you are 20% over your ideal weight you are considered obese, which presents common health risks with excess weight.
-If your body mass index is between 25-29, you are considered overweight and a BMI over 30 is considered obese.
+A body mass index between 25-29 is overweight and a BMI over 30 is obese.

 A person who is overfat is anyone who is not clinically obese, as defined by BMI, but the size of their waist is greater than twice their height.